RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Introduction

 To the best of our knowledge, RAGDiffusion stands as a pioneering multi-modal RAG method to solve intrinsic hallucination and unfaithfulness during image synthesis.
-Our innovative insight of incorporating external prior knowledge with retrieval to mitigate uncertainty has the potential to catalyze advancements across a broader spectrum of faithful generation applications as showcased in training-free demos in ~\cref{sec: extension}.
-We summarize the contributions of this paper as follows:
+Furthermore, we discover two additional benefits brought by RAG: \textbf{zero-shot generalizability} for unseen scenarios via retrieval database expansion, and \textbf{human-interpretable control} mechanisms through landmark manipulation.
+The core contributions of this work are threefold:

-\begin{itemize} \item We propose RAGDiffusion, a novel RAG framework for standardized clothing generation with representation learning and SLLE to offer structure determinacy and eliminate hallucination. \item We employ a three-level alignment in RAGDiffusion, addressing structure, pattern, and decoding aspects, ensuring faithfulness of clothing on this high-specification task. \item Comprehensive experiments on challenging in-the-wild sets demonstrate RAGDiffusion is capable of synthesizing both structure and detail faithful clothing assets, outperforming current methods by a substantial margin.
+\begin{itemize} \item We propose RAGDiffusion, a RAG framework for clothing generation with representation learning and SLLE to offer structure determinacy and eliminate hallucination. \item We employ a coarse-to-fine texture alignment in RAGDiffusion, addressing pattern and detail aspects, ensuring faithfulness of clothing on this high-specification task. \item Comprehensive experiments on challenging in-the-wild sets demonstrate RAGDiffusion is capable of synthesizing both structure and texture faithful clothing assets, outperforming current methods by a substantial margin.
 Furthermore, the ablation study has validated the effectiveness of different parts of RAGDiffusion. \end{itemize}